lonycell/grafana.v7/docs/sources/administration/metrics.md

    prefix = prod.grafana.%(instance_name)s.
    ```

-1. Restart Grafana.
-Grafana now exposes metrics at http://localhost:3000/metrics and sends them to the Graphite location you specified.
+1. Restart ThingSPIN.
+ThingSPIN now exposes metrics at http://localhost:3000/metrics and sends them to the Graphite location you specified.